Operation Berlin (Atlantic): Voyage to France

 Lütjens had received orders on 11 March to cease operations in the North Atlantic by 17 March to support Admiral Hipper and Admiral Scheers return to Germany.
 To provide this support, he was to make a diversion between the Azores and the Canary Islands.
 The German Naval Staff directed him to then return his ships to Brest in France so they could prepare to join a raid into the Atlantic that the battleship and heavy cruiser were scheduled to make in April.
 Scharnhorst and Gneisenau refuelled again from Ermland and Uckermark on 18 March, and set course for France the next day.

-The Force H with the battlecruiser HMS Renown and the carrier HMS Ark Royal (picture taken from HMS Sheffield).
+Force H with the battlecruiser HMS Renown and the carrier HMS Ark Royal (picture taken from HMS Sheffield).

 At 5:30 pm on 20 March a reconnaissance aircraft flying from Ark Royal spotted the German battleships sailing north-east approximately 600 mi to the north-west of Cape Finisterre in Spain.
 The aircraft's radio was defective, which prevented its crew from immediately reporting this sighting.
 Lütjens turned to the north in an attempt to deceive the British aircrew about his course.
 This was successful, as when the aircraft returned to the carrier its crew reported that the German ships were headed north and did not mention their course when first sighted.
 Somerville's ability to act on this report was further hindered by Ark Royals failure to immediately pass it on to him.
 The Bianca and San Casimiro were also located by Ark Royals aircraft on 20 March and were scuttled when Renown approached them.

 After Ark Royal reported the sighting, the British sought to regain contact with the German battleships and track them.
 At this time the carrier was about 160 mi to the south-east of the Germans, which was too great a distance for it to be able to launch an immediate attack.
 Reconnaissance aircraft operating from Ark Royal searched for the battleships during the night of 20/21 March and the next morning, but were unable to find them again due to bad weather.
 Coastal Command reduced its patrols of the waters off Iceland and stepped up coverage of the approaches to the Bay of Biscay.